Frequently Asked Questions

 Q - How long is the English My Way programme?

 A - As a guide, English My Way should be delivered over 24 weeks.
 Depending on how many hours per week a centre chooses to teach, this may take more or less time.

 Q - How many hours does the programme take in total?

 A - The time for each topic is listed on each topic page under Teaching Materials.
 As a guide, it may take around 96 hours to complete the courses and additional group based learning.

 Q - How many hours can you teach per day?

 A - The timetable for the programme is up to the centre.
-It is suggested that the 96 hour programme is delivered over 24 weeks (4 hours per week) but there is flexibility to deliver over a shorter or longer timeframe providing centres have capacity to meet their targets before 31st March 2017.
+It is suggested that the 96 hour programme is delivered over 24 weeks (4 hours per week) but there is flexibility to deliver over a shorter or longer time frame providing centres have capacity to meet their targets before 31st March 2019.